techidaily/site-facebook/source/_posts/avoiding-the-mirage-of-masks-on-modern-networks.md

  If you're getting lots of friend requests from accounts that do not have any mutual friends, there's a possibility that it's a fake account that's directly targeting you.
 Sadly, there are a lot of fake profiles out there which are hand-crafted to deceive a particular person.
 These are trickier to spot, especially as they gain credibility by learning a lot about you.
 However, they're little slip-ups that you'll still notice along the way.

  It's possible to block friend requests from people who have no friends in common with you.
 To do this, head to the**Settings** section of your Facebook mobile app, scroll down and tap on**How people can find and contact you >** **Who can send you friend requests? >** **Friends of friends** .
-You can also try out other[ways to limit the people that can contact you on Facebook](https://www.makeuseof.com/limit-people-contacting-you-facebook/) .
+You can also try out other [ways to limit the people that can contact you on Facebook](https://www.makeuseof.com/limit-people-contacting-you-facebook/) .

 ## Protect Yourself From Fake Profiles